|

 The idea of moving TIDE Academy to Woodside High, which was first floated at a meeting on Jan.
 26, has not been well received.
 Woodside is one of the district’s larger campuses, with a student population five times bigger than TIDE.
 The school is located 6 miles west of TIDE, which is on Jefferson Drive on the east side of Highway 101.

-“A lot of us considered that we are not going to Woodside for various reasons,” said TIDE freshman Max Tsao.
+“A lot of us (have) considered that we are not going to Woodside for various reasons,” said TIDE freshman Max Tsao.
 “Many of us are worried about the transportation, since going from Menlo Park to Woodside, during rush hour, would take us at least half an hour to 40 minutes.”

 “Do you know what it feels like to have recruited all the ninth and 10th graders in this room, to hear their stories and to feel like I sold them a fake dream of success and security?”
 TIDE teacher and recruitment coordinator Daphne Pacia-McCann asked the board with tears in her eyes.